7 Non-Alcoholic Drinks for your Kid-Friendly Party

 If you want to make simple syrup instead of using honey, use ¾ c. raw sugar to ¾ c. water.
 Heat on stove until almost to a boil and stir until dissolved.
 Cool and use in place of honey.

-Lemonade is a super refreshing version of kids party drinks.
+Lemonade is fun to serve as non-alcoholic party drinks.
 I love to make homemade lemonade for my guests and it’s always a big hit.
 This special lemonade gives an extra yummy touch with the watermelon.
 It makes it so refreshing.
 Yum.

 - 4 cups cut up watermelon seeds removed